cmprkr/docsGPT/README.md

 Installing docsGPT is incredibly easy for single-document use.

 ## IMPORTANT
 Before the Apps Script is able oto be used, your OpenAI API key must be inserted into the JavaScript where the code says [YOUR_API_KEY_HERE].
+To see the GPT in action, plesase click [here](https://cmprkr.github.io) and navigate to the Documentation>docsGPT area on the website.

 ### Installation through Apps Script
 1) Open up the desired Google Document.